adamgranted/rtspstreamer/README.md

 # Troubleshooting

-1) I set up an ENV flag to easily enable MPV logging within the container.
-Set the flag to true as needed.
+1) Use the ENV flag to enable MPV logging within the container.

-        - ENABLE_LOGGING=false  # Enable or disable logging for MPV
+        - ENABLE_LOGGING=true  # Enable or disable logging for MPV

     View the logs using: